dnarayanan/powderday/docs/parameters_description.rst

    Boolean.
 True means force binning of the stellar SEDs (in bins of age and metallicity).
 False means don't.

-:FORCE_UNBINNED:
+:direct_add_stars:

    Boolean.
-True results in results in an exact solution since the stellar SEDs are individually represented
+If True, since star particles below max_age_direct (next parameter) are individually represented in the stellar SED as opposed to broken up into bins.
-   (as opposed to broken up into bins).
-This said, this can be very slow to run, and extremely hard on the memory.
+   Note: This can be slow to run, and hard on the memory.

-:max_age_unbinned_stars:
+:max_age_direct:

-   Stars above this age (in Gyr) are binned for getting stellar SEDs (works only if both FORCE_BINNED and FORCE_UBINNED are set to False)
+   Age (in Gyr) below which star particles will not be binned for getting stellar SEDs (works only if both FORCE_BINNED and direct_add_stars is set to True)

 :imf_type: